nystudio107/craft-imageoptimize/README.md

 The `.srcset()` method displays all of the responsive image variants, with their associated source widths.

 The `sizes` attribute here is a simple one that just matches the browser's width, but you can use any media query you like (and typically would have it match your CSS media query breakpoints or container sizes).
-For information on how `srcset` works, check out the excellent [Responsive Images - The srcset and sizes Attributes](https://bitsofco.de/the-srcset-and-sizes-attributes/) article.
+For information on how `srcset` works, check out the excellent [Responsive Images 101, Part 5: Sizes](https://cloudfour.com/thinks/responsive-images-101-part-5-sizes/) article.

 If you're using the [LazySizes](https://github.com/aFarkas/lazysizes) JavaScript for lazy image loading, your template code would look like this: